ItsZeusBro/Hermetica/README.md

-# Sasquatch (The Implementation should be in hardware, this is just a play toy)
+# Sasquatch (The Implementation should be in hardware, this is just going to be a play toy)

 ## Big Picture: